Fire Resistant Plants for Your Garden

 Wildfires can pose a risk to any homeowner’s garden.
-While there is no such thing as a fireproof plant, you can devise a plan to protect your landscape by choosing fire-resistant plants for your garden that help reduce the risk.
+There is no such thing as a fireproof plant.
+But you can devise a plan to protect your landscape by choosing fire-resistant plants for your garden that help reduce the risk.

 Fire-resistant plants have features that are less likely to ignite in the event of a wildfire.
-When you select fire-wise plants for your landscape, you reduce fuel and fire hazards and make it safer for firefighters to protect your home, if necessary.
+When you select fire-wise plants for your landscape, you reduce fuel and fire hazards.
+You also make it safer for firefighters to protect your home, if necessary.

 Choose Fire-Wise Plants for Your Landscape